apache/opennlp/.github/PULL_REQUEST_TEMPLATE.md

 to ensure the following steps have been taken:

 ### For all changes:
-- [ ] Is there a JIRA ticket associated with this PR?
-Is it referenced in the commit message?
+- [ ] Is there a GitHub issue associated with this PR?
+Is it referenced in the PR description (e.g. "Fixes #1234")?

-- [ ] Does your PR title start with OPENNLP-XXXX where XXXX is the JIRA number you are trying to resolve?
-Pay particular attention to the hyphen "-" character.

 - [ ] Has your PR been rebased against the latest commit within the target branch (typically main)?